Chinese Communist Party: Formal ideology

-In 2012, Xi and CCP ideologues coined the phrase "Chinese Dream" to describe his overarching plans for China as its leader.
-Xi has linked the "Chinese Dream" with the phrase "great rejuvenation of the Chinese nation".
-Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, commonly known as Xi Jinping Thought, was added to the party constitution in the 19th National Congress in 2017.
-The theory's main elements are summarized in the ten affirmations, the fourteen commitments, and the thirteen areas of achievements.

 The party combines elements of both socialist patriotism and Chinese nationalism.
+As Deng put it, "Some have said that not loving Socialism is not the same as not loving one's motherland.
+Is the motherland something abstract?
+If you do not love socialist New China led by the Communist Party, what motherland do you love?"
+According to official pronouncements, the CCP was the best representative of the nation, communists were the most devoted patriots, and socialism the only viable road for China to become "a great nation".
+Deng Liqun, in a similar vein, said, "One cannot demonstrate that one loves the motherland if one shows no deep love for the socialist system and the Communist Party.
+In short, in our times, loving the Chinese Communist Party is the highest expression of Chinese patriotism."
+In Xi Jinping's view, "...the essence of patriotism is loving the country, the Party and socialism all at the same time".
+The CCP promotes Chinese unification and opposes Taiwan independence.

 Economics

 Deng did not believe that the fundamental difference between the capitalist mode of production and the socialist mode of production was central planning versus free markets.
 He said, "A planned economy is not the definition of socialism, because there is planning under capitalism; the market economy happens under socialism, too.
 Planning and market forces are both ways of controlling economic activity".
 Jiang Zemin supported Deng's thinking, and stated in a party gathering that it did not matter if a certain mechanism was capitalist or socialist, because the only thing that mattered was whether it worked.
 It was at this gathering that Jiang Zemin introduced the term socialist market economy, which replaced Chen Yun's "planned socialist market economy".
 In his report to the 14th National Congress Jiang Zemin told the delegates that the socialist state would "let market forces play a basic role in resource allocation."
 At the 15th National Congress, the party line was changed to "make market forces further play their role in resource allocation"; this line continued until the 3rd Plenary Session of the 18th Central Committee, when it was amended to "let market forces play a decisive role in resource allocation."
 Despite this, the 3rd Plenary Session of the 18th Central Committee upheld the creed "Maintain the dominance of the public sector and strengthen the economic vitality of the state-owned economy."

 "... their theory that capitalism is the ultimate [force] has been shaken, and socialist development has experienced a miracle.
 Western capitalism has suffered reversals, a financial crisis, a credit crisis, a crisis of confidence, and their self-conviction has wavered.
 Western countries have begun to reflect, and openly or secretively compare themselves against China's politics, economy and path."